porter-dev/porter-charts/addons/local-dns-cache/README.md

 ## Implementation

 The DNS cache addon is installed as a daemonset in every node of the cluster.
-Instead of directly making a request to coredns at all times, pods will send a request to the DNS cache pod that is running on the same node first to decrease lookup times.
+Instead of directly making a request to coredns at all times, pods will send requests to the DNS cache pod that is running on the same node first to decrease lookup times.
+Listens on internal IP: `169.254.20.10`.

 Support on GKE and DOKS is coming soon.